094459/q-workshop/README.md

 You will access to a Postgres database.
 At the end of this lab, there are instructions on how you can run a local Postgres database using Docker or Finch.

+The final lab will require you to have an AWS account, as we will be deploying the application we develop into AWS.
+You can still complete the previous labs without an AWS account, so if you do not have access to one, then miss this lab out.

 **Getting your environment ready**

 Once you have read the pre-req's, it is time to start up VSCode.